Michal Faško

-Michal Faško (born 24 August 1994) is a Slovak professional footballer who plays for Slovak top division MŠK Žilina.
-Previously he played for Dukla Banská Bystrica.
+Michal Faško (born 24 August 1994) is a Slovak professional footballer who plays as a midfielder for Slovak First Football League club MŠK Žilina and the Slovakia national team.
+Previously, he played for Dukla Banská Bystrica.

 Career

 Faško made his debut for Dukla Banská Bystrica as a 16-year-old, against Spartak Trnava, on 14 May 2011.
 He replaced Jakub Považanec in the 89th minute.
 Dukla won the game, at Štadión Antona Malatinského, 0-2.

 On 21 June 2017, he joined Swiss club Grasshoppers on a four-year contract.

 In June 2018, Faško joined Eintracht Braunschweig on a season-long loan.
 He returned to his parent club in January 2019.
 On 10 January 2019, he joined MFK Karviná on loan for the rest of the season.

 In July 2022, he returned to Dukla Banská Bystrica.

 On 20 June 2023, Faško joined new Slovak First Football League club FC Košice on a two-year contract.

 Personal life

 His younger brother Šimon is also footballer, currently playing for FK Železiarne Podbrezová.